mohamed12339/Middle-App/README.md

 Commit clean and well-tested code
 Open a Pull Request 🚀

+## 📄 License

+This project is licensed under the CIC License.
+Feel free to use, modify, and share the code with credit.

 # 🙏 Acknowledgments
 Thanks to FlutterFlow for UI magic  and Firebase for scalable backend.
 Big thanks to the open-source community 💙.
 Inspired by OLX's marketplace model with a mediated delivery twist.